just a few BioGRAPHICAL NoTES

 During my interior decorating phase, my trompe-l’oeil murals decorated apartments from Fifth Avenue to Long Island (it was a long time ago and they may well be painted over by a new decorator by now!).
 My corporate clients included American Cyanamid, Pierre Cardin, Union Carbide, Kayser-Roth, Time-Life Books, The National Energy Foundation and The New York Public Library.
 I think I can say I tried my hand at everything that intrigued me.
 But what I really learned about, was how people view Life!
 Wow.
 Explains a lot.

-You can see why my favorite account would be the Rodgers & Hammerstein Theatre Library where I met my darling husband and best friend, Charles Mathes, who is at present the director of a New York City art gallery and the author of many mysteries and art books.
+You can see why my favorite account would be the Rodgers & Hammerstein Theatre Library where I met my beloved husband and best friend, Charles Mathes, who is a private art consultant and advisor and the author of many mysteries and art books.

 I had my first taste of publishing, when a television show I wrote for “Lamp Unto My Feet” was so well received that CBS rebroadcast it in an expanded version as part of their Christmas Eve programming.
 It was narrated by that elegant lady and actress, Beatrice Straight.
 The project became a Bantam children’s book, SPECIAL FRIENDS